 About Seasons in Malibu

 Treatment at Seasons in Malibu is systemic, integrative, and client-centered.
 Our philosophy is grounded in the understanding that in order for the client to heal, the entire system needs the opportunity to heal along with them.
 The pressure to “fix” the client can become overwhelming and unrealistic if we do not examine the underlying issues, dynamics, and environmental influences that might be contributing to substance abuse or ongoing mental health issues.
-Whenever practical, we try to include close loved ones in sessions and in the entire process of recovering from addiction and/or addressing mental health issues.
+Whenever practical, we try to include close loved ones in sessions and in the entire process at our Malibu recovery center from addiction and/or addressing mental health issues.

 One of the challenges that are somewhat unique to mental illness is that people suffering from it are often able to hide their symptoms from others.
 What often happens as a result of this is that an untreated mentally unwell person is ultimately sidelined by their illness.
 Unfortunately, despite gains in access to mental healthcare, issues of mental health are often still maligned in society, and many individuals feel shame around their illness.
 This shame frequently leads to apprehension around seeking help.
 The fear of being labeled as “unwell,” or derided for perceived weakness can also prevent mentally ill people from being open about the issues they’re facing.